Introduction and Overview

 What is Vimeo?

-We also use videos from Vimeo on our website.
+We also use videos from the company Vimeo on our website.
 The video portal is operated by Vimeo LLC, 555 West 18th Street, New York, New York 10011, USA.
-With the help of a plug-in, we can show you interesting video material directly on our website.
-Certain data may be transferred from you to Vimeo.
-In this privacy policy, we show you what data is involved, why we use Vimeo and how you can manage or prevent your data or data transmission.
+With the help of a plugin, we can show you interesting video material directly on our website.
+In the process, certain data from you may be transferred to Vimeo.
+In this privacy policy, we show you what data is involved, why we use Vimeo, and how you can manage or prevent the transfer of your data.

-Vimeo is a video platform that was founded in 2004 and has enabled the streaming of videos in HD quality since 2007.
-Since 2015, it has also been possible to stream in 4k Ultra HD.
-The portal is free to use, but paid content can also be published.
-Compared to the market leader YouTube, Vimeo prioritizes high-quality content in good quality.
-For example, the portal offers a lot of artistic content such as music videos and short films, but also interesting documentaries on a wide range of topics.
+Vimeo is a video platform founded in 2004 that has enabled streaming of HD quality videos since 2007.
+Since 2015, streaming in 4K Ultra HD is also possible.
+The use of the portal is free, but paid content can also be published.
+Compared to market leader YouTube, Vimeo primarily focuses on high-quality content.
+The portal offers many artistic contents such as music videos and short films, as well as informative documentaries on various topics.

-The aim of our website is to provide you with the best possible content.
-And as easily accessible as possible.
+The goal of our web presence is to provide you with the best possible content, as easily accessible as possible.
 Only when we have achieved this are we satisfied with our service.
-The video service Vimeo helps us to achieve this goal.
-Vimeo gives us the opportunity to present you with high-quality content directly on our website.
-Instead of just giving you a link to an interesting video, you can watch the video directly on our site.
+The video service Vimeo helps us achieve this goal.
+Vimeo offers us the opportunity to present high-quality content directly on our website.
+Instead of just giving you a link to an interesting video, you can watch the video right here with us.
 This expands our service and makes it easier for you to access interesting content.
-In addition to our texts and images, we also offer video content.
+Thus, in addition to our texts and images, we also offer video content.

-When you visit a page on our website that has a Vimeo video embedded, your browser connects to the Vimeo servers.
+When you visit a page on our website that has a Vimeo video embedded, your browser connects to Vimeo’s servers.
 This results in a data transfer.
-This data is collected, stored and processed on the Vimeo servers.
+This data is collected, stored, and processed on Vimeo’s servers.
 Regardless of whether you have a Vimeo account or not, Vimeo collects data about you.
-This includes your IP address, technical information about your browser type, your operating system or very basic device information.
-Furthermore, Vimeo stores information about which website you use the Vimeo service and which actions (web activities) you perform on our website.
-These web activities include, for example, session duration, bounce rate or which button you clicked on our website with built-in Vimeo function.
-Vimeo can track and store these actions with the help of cookies and similar technologies.
+This includes your IP address, technical information about your browser type, your operating system, or basic device information.
+Furthermore, Vimeo stores information about which website you use the Vimeo service on and what actions (web activities) you perform on our website.
+These web activities include, for example, session duration, bounce rate, or which button you clicked on our website with built-in Vimeo functionality.
+Vimeo can track and store these actions using cookies and similar technologies.

-If you are logged in to Vimeo as a registered member, more data can usually be collected, as more cookies may already have been set in your browser.
-In addition, your actions on our website will be directly linked to your Vimeo account.
-To prevent this, you must log out of Vimeo while "surfing" on our website.
+If you are logged in as a registered member of Vimeo, more data can usually be collected, as more cookies may already be set in your browser.
+In addition, your actions on our website are directly linked to your Vimeo account.
+To prevent this, you must log out of Vimeo while “surfing” on our website.

-Below we show you the cookies that are set by Vimeo when you are on a website with an integrated Vimeo function.
-This list is not exhaustive and assumes that you do not have a Vimeo account.
+Below we show you cookies that are set by Vimeo when you are on a website with integrated Vimeo functionality.
+This list does not claim to be complete and assumes that you do not have a Vimeo account.

 Name: player